xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 the Microsoft Store has improved the software management in windows

-the software are trusted because approved & listed by Microsoft
+the software listed are trusted because approved & listed by Microsoft

 software are searched & directly downloaded, no risks to download additional software or execute a malicious program online

-the software installed from the Microsoft Store can be all updated at once, no background apps etc
+the software installed from the Microsoft Store can be all updated at once, no background apps etc. (not as catastrophic as each app has its own updates ritual)

 however, the ms store apps list doesn't cover all the wanted users apps